itsmesiva80/DemoProject/README.md

  docker run -v $(pwd)/Web/:/Web/ -e ROBOT_TESTS=/Web/ -e BROWSER=firefox robot_test

 ```
+*Note:*
+- *Docker setup works better on mac or linux/ubuntu os machines*
-Note: Define test case directory in param -v and change path from $(pwd)/Web/test1 to your defined path in your local computer.
+- *Define test case directory in param -v and change path from $(pwd)/Web/test1 to your defined path in your local computer.*

 check the result on console and to verify the log and report access from where test is resided.